Gameforge: Awards

-In 2019, Gameforge was found among the winners of this year’s Great Place to Work® competition for the Best Employers in Baden-Württemberg as well as one of the best ITC companies in Germany and received the Great Place to Work® certification.
+In 2019, Gameforge was found among the winners of the year’s Great Place to Work® competition for the Best Employers in Baden-Württemberg as well as one of the best ITC companies in Germany and received the Great Place to Work® certification.

+In 2023, Gameforge was again one of the year's winners of the Great Place to Work® competition for the Best Employers in Baden-Württemberg as well as one of the best ITC companies in Germany.